majormech/DFD-supply/EMAIL_STATION_SYSTEM_OVERVIEW.md

-Subject: DFD Supply Inventory System Overview + Page-by-Page Quick Guide

-Hi Team,

-Here is a quick and simple breakdown of the DFD Supply Inventory system, what each page does, and how to use the features.

----

 ## 1) Quick system breakdown (what it does)

-The DFD Supply Inventory system is a shared inventory tool used by Supply and Stations 1–7.
+The DFD Supply Inventory system is a shared inventory tool used by Supply Officer to manage supplies and for Stations to request.

 In simple terms, it helps us:
 - Keep one master inventory list for all supply items.